Bloodheist/Bloodheist.github.io/README.md

 # Bloodheist

 ## What is this?
-Bloodheist is a tabletop roleplaying game.
+_Bloodheist_ is a tabletop roleplaying game.
 You and your friends will collaboratively create the adventures of a group of criminals in a high-stakes world of supernatural suspense, sinister intrigue, and shocking betrayals.

 One player takes the role of the Dealer.
 The Dealer will design the heists, describe the environments and challenges to the other players, and play the actions and personalities of the non-player characters (NPCs) the players encounter.
 The Dealer will present the other players with difficult choices, and narrate the consequences of their successes or failures.
 The Dealer should have a good grasp of the game’s rules, as they will be the final adjudicator of any confusion over their interpretation.

 The rest of the players each play a single Thief.
 These characters are the protagonists of the story, desperate robbers trying to make their fortunes in a hostile and unpredictable world.
-The player’s job is to embody their Thief in an entertaining manner, to overcome the challenges posed by the Dealer, and to use their wits, skills, and dark magic to steal valuable objects from powerful vampires, and escape with their lives.
+A player’s job is to embody their Thief in an entertaining manner, to overcome the challenges posed by the Dealer, and to use their wits, skills, and dark magic to steal valuable objects from powerful vampires, and escape with their lives.

 ### What Do I Need To Play?
 You will need: